krishnanlab/teaching/2019-fall_appliedml/README.md

 Open to both undergraduate and graduate students.
 Counts toward the CMSE minor, graduate certificates, and dual PhD.
 Please email Heather Johnson at john1451@msu.edu for an override.

 **Prerequisites**
-CMSE 201 or CMSE 301-304 or equivalent with programming experience.
+* CMSE 201 or CMSE 301-304 or equivalent with Python programming experience.
-Statistics at the level of STT 231 is strongly recommended.
+* Introductory statistics at the level of STT 231 is strongly recommended.
+* Advanced courses in a science discipline.

 Basically, it would be assumed that you:
 - know how to code in Python,
 - have an understanding of basic statistics and probability, and
 - are engaged in research in the physical or life sciences.

-## Instructor Contact Information
+## Instructor Information
 Name | Details
 :------------ | :------------
-Arjun Krishnan | Dept. Computational Mathematics, Science, and Engineering</br>Dept. Biochemistry and Molecular Biology</br>Office: 2507H Engineering Building</br>Contact: Email: arjun@msu.edu</br>Twitter: [@compbiologist](https://twitter.com/compbiologist)</br>Website: https://thekrishnanlab.org
+**Michael Murillo** | Dept. Computational Mathematics, Science, and Engineering</br>Dept. Chemical Engineering and Materials Science</br></br>Office: 1508C Engineering Building</br>Email: murillom@msu.edu</br>Website: https://murillogroupmsu.com/
-Michael Murillo | Dept. Computational Mathematics, Science, and Engineering</br>Dept. Chemical Engineering and Materials Science</br>Office: 1508C Engineering Building</br>Contact: Email: murillom@msu.edu</br>Website: https://murillogroupmsu.com/
+**Arjun Krishnan** | Dept. Computational Mathematics, Science, and Engineering</br>Dept. Biochemistry and Molecular Biology</br></br>Office: 2507H Engineering Building</br>Email: arjun@msu.edu</br>Website: https://thekrishnanlab.org

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2019-fall_appliedml/README.md#cmse-xxx-applied-machine-learning-for-physical-and-life-sciences) ]